 LAWPUBL 732 - Special Topic: Comparative Indigenous Rights Law

-Dr Andrew Erueti is of Ngati Ruanui and Nga Ruahine in Taranaki and is a senior lecturer in law at University of Auckland, where he teaches and writes in the areas of international human rights and issues concerning indigenous peoples.
+Dr Andrew Erueti is of Ngati Ruanui and Nga Ruahine in Taranaki and is an Associate Professor in law at University of Auckland, where he teaches and writes in the areas of international human rights and issues concerning indigenous peoples.
 Dr Erueti is a graduate of the Universities of Canterbury, Victoria and Toronto (PhD).
 He is the former adviser on indigenous rights to Amnesty International and in that capacity worked on numerous indigenous rights projects and campaigns in the Americas and Asia.
 In New Zealand, Andrew has worked as an advocate on Treaty issues in the Waitangi Tribunal and Maori Land Court.
 His PhD is on the drafting of the United Nations Declaration on the Rights of Indigenous Peoples.